 From the competitive minds behind both Bounce and All Star Lanes, the Flight Club activity bars boast animated, automatic dartboard scoring; virtual guides; a collection of fast-moving games; pizza boards and canapés; and touch screen interfaces invented by a rocket scientist.
 Oh, and booze.

 Numbers?
 You can book for up to 400 people, but it’s probably best to stick to under 40.

 London Shuffle Club | Shoreditch

 Shuffleboard is an unexpectedly addictive game.
-In fact, the Tudors had to ban it from the general public, because it was stopping them from doing useful things like going to work, and practising their bow and arrow technique.
-And they didn’t even have cocktails from an airstream caravan, freshly baked pizzas or DJs to go with it… READ MORE
+The Tudors had to ban it from the general public, because it was stopping them from doing useful things like going to work, and practising their bow and arrow technique.
+And they didn’t even have cocktails from an airstream caravan, freshly baked pizzas or DJs to go with it…

 Numbers?
 4-8 people per lane, with 6 indoor and 2 outdoor lanes

-Set over 12,000 square feet of a Russell Sage-designed space in Holborn, Bounce features an impressive 17 ping-pong tables, a 40 foot bar serving seasonally-inspired drinks, a DJ booth and a raised restaurant for overlooking the action.
+Set across two neon-drenched, Russell Sage-designed basements in Farringdon and Shoreditch, Bounce features an impressive 17 ping-pong tables, a 40 foot bar serving seasonally-inspired drinks, a DJ booth and a raised restaurant for overlooking the action.
 In short, if table tennis was fun before the addition of cocktails, music and all of your friends – which it was – then Bounce has done the nearly impossible, and actually made it better.
-READ MORE

 Numbers?
 Basically anywhere from 2 people to, apparently, 500.
 You can book tables, or indeed an entire room of tables